biobakery/kneaddata/doc/UserManual.md

 ### Data Locations

 KneadData requires reference sequences for the contamination you are trying to remove.
-Let's say you wish to filter reads from a particular "host."
+Say you wish to filter reads from a particular "host."
 Broadly defined, the host can be an organism, or a set of organisms, or just a set of sequences.
 Then, you simply must provide KneadData with a [FASTA](http://en.wikipedia.org/wiki/FASTA_format) file containing these